steffaanus/native_geofence/README.md

 This plugin does not deal with obtaining permissions from the user.
 Please use a 3rd party plugin, such as [permission_handler](https://pub.dev/packages/permission_handler) for that.

+**Warning:** The correct functioning of this plugin is critically dependent on `permission_handler`.
+Ensure you follow its installation instructions carefully and monitor its releases for any breaking changes.

 As noted in the setup section you will need to obtain the following permissions:

 * `Permission.location`